Crystal-ng/Crystal-ng.github.io/index.md

 ## About Me

 My name is Crystal Ng.
 I am a Ph.D. candidate at the University of Texas at Austin.
 I will complete my dissertation and receive a Ph.D. in Human Development and Family Sciences with a [Portfolio in Aging & Health](https://liberalarts.utexas.edu/talc/students/portfolio-in-aging-and-health/index.php) and [Applied Statistical Modeling](https://stat.utexas.edu/graduate/portfolio-in-applied-statistical-modeling) from the University of Texas at Austin in August 2022.
+In my leisure time, I enjoy walking with my family dog, trying new recipes, hiking, mountain or road biking, and paddle boarding.

 ## News